 Two summers ago, local tomato crops in New England were ruined by late blight.
 It was then that I learned to go without them for such a long stretch that now 9 months doesn't seem like such a big deal to wait for a perfectly sun-ripened local tomato.

-And so I can appreciate
+And so I can app

 what we DO get more as